klimaj/klimaj.github.io/_pages/cv.md

 Service and leadership (Under Construction!)
 ======
-* Seattle Science Center Life Sciences Research Weekend at the UW Center for Game Science booth: 2014, 2015, 2016, 2017, 2018.
+* Pacific Science Center Life Sciences Research Weekend: 2014, 2015, 2016, 2017, 2018.
-  * At this event, I taught children and their parents how protein engineers discover cures to treat diseases, and explain how nanotechnology research at the University of Washington is advancing disease treatment options.
+  * At the University of Washington Center for Game Science booth, I taught children and their parents how protein engineers discover cures to treat diseases, and explain how nanotechnology research at the University of Washington is advancing disease treatment options.
 Participating in this outreach program allowed me to translate my technical experience into casual language that boosts my local community's comprehension of nanotechnological research while inspiring young adults into science, technology, engineering and mathematics (STEM) fields through interactive workshops.
 * University of Washington Engineering Discovery Days: 2014, 2015, 2016.
-  * Joint exhibit between Molecular Engineering and Sciences Institute and the Washington Nanofabrication Facility in which I and fellow UW students and faculty in engineering share our research with the local Seattle community, particularly with children in K-8 grades.
+  * At this joint exhibit between Molecular Engineering and Sciences Institute and the Washington Nanofabrication Facility, I and fellow UW students and faculty in engineering share our research with the local Seattle community, particularly with children in K-8 grades.

 Talks (Under Construction!)
 ======